databendlabs/databend/docs/doc/14-sql-commands/00-ddl/20-table/90-alter-table-column.md

 ```

 :::note
-Only a constant value can be accepted as a default value when adding a new column.
+- Only a constant value can be accepted as a default value when adding a new column.
 If a non-constant expression is used, an error will occur.
+- Adding a stored computed column with ALTER TABLE is not supported yet.
 :::

 ## Examples

+## Example 1: Adding, Renaming, and Removing a Column

 This example illustrates the creation of a table called "default.users" with columns for id, username, email, and age.
 It showcases the addition of columns for business_email, middle_name, and phone_number with various constraints.
 The example also demonstrates the renaming and subsequent removal of the "age" column.